cert-manager/community/STEERING.md

 The Steering Committee’s responsibilities are to:

-1. Provide feedback to project maintainers about cert-manager's featureset, UX, and operational model.
+1. Provide feedback to project maintainers about cert-manager's feature set, UX, and operational model.
 2. Assist cert-manager maintainers in prioritizing upcoming roadmap items and planned work.